How to Crawl Website and Spot Issues with Netpeak SpiderUse Cases

 3. How to Export Reports from the Program

-Note that you can check the website for issues in the Freemium version of Netpeak Spider and approach the results in the program table absolutely for free, but to save, filter, segment, and export data, you’ll need the Standard plan.
+Note that you can check the website for issues in the Freemium version of Netpeak Spider and approach the results in the program table absolutely for free, but to save, filter, segment, and export data, you’ll need the paid plan.
 If you are not familiar with our tools yet, after sign-up, you’ll have the opportunity to give a try to all paid features immediately.